mattlee2-snhu/CS499EPortfolio/index.md

 Firstly, for my career I want to complete my bachelor’s in Computer Science at Southern New Hampshire University.
 As well as any other certificates or education that will help improve my skills as an engineer.
 From there I want to use those skills and knowledge that I have learned and apply them at a company that I feel passionate about and can really get behind the product they are creating.
 I want to create something that makes a difference and helps people in their daily lives.

 Now for my future goals, I want to be a Chief Technology Officer or Head of Engineering for top software engineering company.
-I also want to be the Head Engineer on a project that has an impact in peoples lives and is something that people use everyday.
+I also want to be the Head of a project that has an impact in peoples lives and is something that people use everyday.
+Financially my goal is to be able to support myself and my significant other as well as my parents if they need financial help

 ## ACADEMIC HISTORY